broadinstitute/wfl/docs/md/modules-directory-usage.md

 If you have a set of files uploaded to a GCS bucket and you'd like to start a workflow for each one, you can do that via shell scripting.

-??? question "Wondering about performance?"
-    WFL has been updated to use Cromwell's `/api/workflows/{version}/batch` endpoint to submit your samples in a batch, so you don't have to worry about submitting too many samples in a single workload will break WFL.

 Suppose we have a set of CRAMs in a folder in some bucket, and we'd like to submit them all to WFL for `ExternalExomeReprocessing` (perhaps associated with some project or ticket, maybe PO-1234).
 We'll write a short bash script that